sandialabs/WecOptTool/docs/source/tutorials.rst

 Tutorials
 =========
 This section presents two tutorials illustrating the application of WecOptTool.
-The tutorials are written as Jupyter Notebooks which are available in the [GitHub repository](https://github.com/SNL-WaterPower/WecOptTool/tree/main/examples).
+The tutorials are written as Jupyter Notebooks which are available in the `GitHub repository`_.
 The two tutorials use the `WaveBot`_ WEC, which is a single-body WEC developed at Sandia.
 The tutorials are meant to be sequential.
 The first tutorial solves only the inner optimization loop, and serves as an introduction to WecOptTool.